 As marine reptiles, plesiosaurs benefited from the support of water and so lived under a wholly different biomechanical regime than terrestrial animals.
-The long necks of elasmosaurid plesiosaurs were constructed very differently from those of sauropods, consisting of many very short cervicals - 76 in the neck of Albertonectes vanderveldei Kubo et al., 2012 and 71 in Elasmosaurus platyurus Cope, 1868 (Sachs, 2005, p.
+The long necks of elasmosaurid plesiosaurs were constructed very differently from those of sauropods, consisting of many very short cervicals - 76 in the neck of Albertonectes vanderveldei Kubo, Mitchell & Henderson, 2012 and 71 in Elasmosaurus platyurus Cope, 1868 (Sachs, 2005, p.
 92).
 Despite their marine lifestyle and very numerous cervicals, elasmosaurids did not attain neck lengths even half those of the longest-necked sauropods.
-According to Kubo et al. (2012, p.
+According to Kubo, Mitchell & Henderson (2012, p.
 570), "The approximately 7 m long neck of Albertonectes is the longest known for elasmosaurs (equal to 62% of total postcranial length)."
 Since the neck of Albertonectes was found articulated, the reported total neck length presumably includes the invertebral cartilage.
 Other elasmosaurs may have had equally long necks.
 The cervical vertebrae of Elasmosaurus platyurus holotype ANSP 10081 sum to 610.5 cm, based on individual vertebral lengths listed by Sachs (2005, p.
 95).
-For other plesiosaurs, Evans (1993) estimated that the thickness of intercervical cartilage amounted to 14% of centrum length in Muraenosaurus Seeley, 1874 and 20% in Cryptoclidus Seeley, 1892.
-Using the average of 17% for Elasmosaurus, we can estimate its total neck length as 7.1 m (Figure 2.5).
-This is within 6% of Leidy's (1870) estimate of "almost twenty-two feet", or about 6.7 m, and approximately equal to the 7-m neck length reported for Albertonectes by Kubo et al. (2012).
+For other plesiosaurs, Evans (1993) estimated that the thickness of intercervical cartilage amounted to 14%